ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 1. Make sure the [Auth Service](https://github.com/ibm-cloud-architecture/refarch-cloudnative-auth/tree/microprofile) is up and running.
 Also, make sure you copied your SSL certificate in a file as mentioned [here]()

-Since we are using default kestore in our server, we need to get the key from the keystore of the OpenID Provider and put it in the truststore of the service.
+Since we are using default keystore in our server, we need to get the key from the keystore of the OpenID Provider and put it in the truststore of the service.

 Use the below lines to copy the SSL certificate from the Authentication server to the service.